-There are many ways to attract birds to your yard, ranging from the “traditional” (bird baths, bird feeders), to the “committed” (providing nest boxes or “purple martin condos”).
-One of the most environmentally sustainable ways is to provide what all birds need (food, water, shelter) by recreating native habitats using native plants.
+As a homeowner you might think to attract birds to your yard with accessories, ranging from the “traditional” (bird baths, bird feeders), to the “committed” (providing nest boxes or “purple martin condos”).
+BUT, the most environmentally sustainable way is to provide what all birds need (food, water, shelter) by recreating native habitats using native plants.

-If you want the birds to do more than visit, though, you need to provide them with shelter.
-For example, you can add nest boxes to attract various species.
-Boxes with custom sized openings to admit/exclude various species can be found commercially on line, or you can build them yourself.
+If you want the birds to do more than visit, you could try to add nest boxes to attract various species, though most report that starlings typically take over nesting boxes installed in our area.
+Even so, if you want to try, boxes with custom sized openings to admit/exclude various species can be found commercially on line, or you can build them yourself.

 A more long-lasting alternative to bird feeders or nest boxes, though, is to let Mother Nature attract the birds for you!
 All it takes is a little sweat equity, and a little research to find out what species of plants to install to attract the birds.
 To help you on your way, ASE has a handy flyer listing various readily available native plant species for South Florida.
 These plants have been chosen for their attractiveness to our native bird species; there is a mix of fruiting and flowering plants to attract nectivores and frugivores, not to mention insectivores.